Legal Advice for Permanent Residence — 308 results

 Marriage to a US citizen gives some aliens a way to get a green card - Permanent Resident status in the United States - through a complex process called "adjustment of status".
 But the... more

-Written by attorney Hasan Abdullah, over 4 years ago.
+Written by attorney Hasan Abdullah, almost 5 years ago.